prestodb/presto/presto-docs/src/main/sphinx/plugin/redis-hbo-provider.rst

 Production Setup
 ------------------------
-You should place the JAR file into the plugins directory, insert the required configuration where needed, and it will then be loaded dynamically during runtime.

-Steps
+1. You can place the plugin JARs in the production's plugins directory.

+2. Alternatively, follow this method to ensure that the plugin is loaded during the Presto build.
+Steps to register the plugin in production

 1. Add the following to register the plugin in <fileSets> in presto-server/src/main/assembly/presto.xml

 .. code-block:: text